OAI/OpenAPI-Specification/versions/3.0.md

 # OpenAPI Specification
-## (fka Swagger RESTful API Documentation Specification)

-#### Version 2.0
+#### Version 3.0

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

-The Swagger specification is licensed under [The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+The OpenAPI Specification is licensed under [The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Introductions

-Swagger™  is a project used to describe and document RESTful APIs.
+The OpenAPI Specification is a project used to describe and document RESTful APIs.

-The Swagger specification defines a set of files required to describe such an API.
+The OpenAPI Specification defines a set of files required to describe such an API.
 These files can then be used by the Swagger-UI project to display the API and Swagger-Codegen to generate clients in various languages.
 Additional utilities can also take advantage of the resulting files, such as testing tools.

 ## Revision History

 Version | Date | Notes
 --- | --- | ---
+2.0 | 2015-12-31 | Donation of Swagger 2.0 to the Open API Initiative
 2.0 | 2014-09-08 | Release of Swagger 2.0
 1.2 | 2014-03-14 | Initial release of the formal document.
 1.1 | 2012-08-22 | Release of Swagger 1.1